Tanya Stephens

-Vivienne Tanya Stephenson (born 2 July 1973),"STAR FILES ...Tanya Stephens – musical rebel ", Jamaica Star, 14 January 2011.
-Retrieved 9 September 2012 known by her stage name Tanya Stephens, is a Jamaican reggae singer and deejay who emerged in the late 1990s.
+Vivienne Tanya Stephenson (born 2 July 1973), known by her stage name Tanya Stephens, is a Jamaican reggae singer and deejay who emerged in the late 1990s.
 She is most known for her hits "Yuh Nuh Ready Fi Dis Yet" — later featured on the Reggae Gold 1997 compilation album — and "It's a Pity", for which Stephens achieved international recognition.
 She and business partner Andrew Henton have together co-founded Tarantula Records.

 Biography

 Stephens was born in 1973 and grew up in St. Mary and St. Ann, attending Zion Hill and Ocho Rios primary schools and St Mary High.
 She has three brothers and three sisters (one sister deceased).

 She began recording in the mid-1990s for producers such as Dave Kelly and Philip "Fatis" Burrell.
 Her 1996 single "Yuh Nuh Ready Fi Dis Yet", produced by Kelly, brought her to the attention of the Jamaican public, and she had further success with singles such as "Draw fi Mi Finger", "Freaky Type", and "Cry and Bawl".
 Her debut, Big Things a Gwaan, was released in 1994 (featuring Yami Bolo on a cover version of Suzanne Vega's "Tom's Diner" and Prezident Brown on a remix of the title track), and second album Too Hype followed in 1997.

 She moved to Sweden, where she signed a record deal with Warner Music Sweden and recorded the 2001 pop album Sintoxicated.
 After returning to Jamaica she released the critically acclaimed Gangsta Blues album in 2004.

 Her album Rebelution was released in August 2006, and the first single "These Streets" was a number one hit in the Caribbean staying on Tempo's Chart at number 1 for more than 4 weeks.
 The album was totally sold out in Jamaica and other parts of the Caribbean.
 The track "Come A Long Way" is a dedication to black leaders.

 Infallible, was released in 2010, initially given free with the Jamaican base German magazine Riddim then made available for free download for more than a year.

 In 2019, Stephens was honoured by the Jamaica Reggae Industry Association (JaRIA) for her contribution to the reggae industry as a songwriter.